pancakeswap/pancake-document/products/ifo-initial-farm-offering/README.md

 ## Want to launch your own IFO?

-Launch your project with PancakeSwap, Binance Smart Chain’s most-used AMM project and liquidity provider, to bring your token directly to the most active and rapidly growing community on BSC.
+Launch your project with PancakeSwap, BNB Smart Chain’s most-used AMM project and liquidity provider, to bring your token directly to the most active and rapidly growing community on BSC.

 ****[Apply to launch](https://docs.google.com/forms/d/e/1FAIpQLScGdT5rrVMr4WOWr08pvcroSeuIOtEJf1sVdQGVdcAOqryigQ/viewform)